 Such transformation takes courage, organisation, an effective strategy, focus, and strong leadership.

-Realizing the value of digital transformation
+Realising the value of digital transformation

 A recent survey conducted by IDC canvassed the opinions of 32 CXOs in ten different countries regarding the value of IT and digital transformation.
-IDC was interested in learning more about the impact of digitization on the fight against the outbreak, the virus’ impact on corporate business, and new digital transformation measures implemented after the pandemic.
+IDC was interested in learning more about the impact of digitisation on the fight against the outbreak, the virus’ impact on corporate business, and new digital transformation measures implemented after the pandemic.
 The top three negative impacts of COVID-19 on enterprises were:

 - Significant declines in sales performance